algokittens/arc69/README.md

 * Asset Name and Asset Unit can be optionally specified in the ASA parameters.
 This is to allow wallets that are not aware of ARC-3 or that are not able to retrieve the JSON file to still display meaningful information.
 * MIME type fields are added to help clients know how to display the files pointed by URI.

-Valid JSON Metadata files for ERC-1155 are valid JSON Metadata files for ARC-3.
+* All asset metadata is stored onchain.

-Valid JSON Metadata files for ERC-1155 are valid JSON Metadata files for ARC-69(?).
+Valid JSON Metadata files for ERC-1155 are valid JSON Metadata files for ARC-69.

-However, it is highly recommended that users always include the additional RECOMMENDED fields, such as the integrity fields.

 ## Copyright